Cyme101/new-portfolio/README.md

 ## Project Description

-This is my portfolio website built with ReactJS and styled-components.
+This is my portfolio website built with React.js and styled-components.
 It was deployed with Vercel.

 ## Installation